lextm/iisexpress-cors/Readme.md

 1. Install [IIS Express](https://docs.microsoft.com/en-us/iis/extensions/introduction-to-iis-express/iis-express-overview#installing-iis-express).
 1. Download [Microsoft CORS Module for IIS](https://www.iis.net/downloads/microsoft/iis-cors-module) installer.
 1. Run `install.ps1 -msiFile IISCORS_amd64.msi` to install CORS module to IIS Express.
+   > If the CORS module for IIS has been installed on this same machine in advance, then `-msiFile` switch can be omitted.

 ## Uninstall
 1. Run `uninstall.ps1` to uninstall CORS module from IIS Express.